Neal/OpalX/README.md

 ## Roadmap

-* Auto discover the LIFX HTTP API server
 * Custom colors

 ## License

-PebblFX is available under the MIT license.
+Available under the MIT license.
 See the LICENSE file for more info.